Sharad117/Emotion_inference/README.md

   - Automated alerts to notify authorities upon detecting alarming phrases.

 ## ML Model
-- Utilizes PVCheetah API for audio-to-text transcription.
+- Using Python's Speech_Recognition module for speech to text conversion.
 - Logistic regression model for inference, based on an n-gram approach for vectorization to determine if police intervention is needed.

 ## Benefits